microsoft/ProbTS/README.md

 # ElasTST (NeurIPS 2024)

-This is an offical implementation of ElasTST: Towards Robust Varied-Horizon Forecasting with Elastic Time-Series Transformer.
+This `elastst` branch is the official implementation of “ElasTST: Towards Robust Varied-Horizon Forecasting with Elastic Time-Series Transformer”.
+It is designed to reproduce all results reported in the paper.

 ## Key Designs 💡